-Write - write to a specific offset Append - write to the end of a file Serial success Defined Defined with interspersed with inconsistent Concurrent success Consistent but undefined Failure inconsistent
+Write - write to a specific offset Append - w

+Serial success Defined Defined with inc

+Concurrent success Consistent but undefined

+Failure inconsistent

-- Consistent: all replicas have the same value - Defined: replica reflects the mutation, consistent - Applications need to deal with inconsistent cases themselves system behavior.
+- Consistent: all replicas have the same value - Defined: replica reflects the mutation, consistent - Applications need to deal with inconsistent cases themselves vrite to the end of a file th interspersed with consistent system behavior.
 When appropriate, we improve the kernel and share the changes with the open source community.